Enterprise Management Commands

 --name <NAME> set a name to be used as the user's display name

---node <NODE NAME OR UID> add the user to a node with the specified name or UID
+--node <NODE NAME OR UID> move the user to a node with the specified name or UID.
+To view a list of your nodes, use enterprise-info --nodes

 --remove-role <ROLE NAME OR UID> remove the user from the role with the specified name or UID